liam-middlebrook/math-island/slides/presentation.md

 # How does the code work?

-- What are some of the best pieces of software you wrote?
-Why?
-- What are some of the worst pieces?
-Why?

 ---

-# What stumbling blocks were there?
-What successes?
+# Best pieces of software

 ---

-# What would you have done differently?
+# Worst Pieces of software

 ---

-# What would you have worked on if you'd had more time?
+# Stumbling blocks

+- Different parts of the system were developed in parallel, so sometimes there was a failure to communicate design ideas

+---

+# Successes

+- Having a level editor makes it easier for the community to contribute new levels

+---

+# Doing things differently

+---

+# In the future

+- Level validation
+- General polish

 ---